vaishcodescape/Udavit/README.md

 - **Firebase NoSQL** - Scalable cloud database
 - Real-time data synchronization
 - Offline support and data persistence

+> **Note:** This tech stack is tentative and may be subject to change during development based on project requirements and technical considerations.

 ## 🚀 Getting Started